fabiograsso/WIC-Lab-Milan-202312/004-workflows.md

-2. An existing target user (that will represent the target user) in Okta where the **Okta Primary Email Address for that user is the same as the user’s Office 365 username**.
+2. Create a target user (that will represent the target user) in Okta where the **Okta Primary Email Address for that user is the same as the user’s Office 365 username**.
 The manager attribute in Okta Universal Directory will need to be the username of the Okta user that represents the manager and you created in the step above.

    **This target user must be assign to Office 365 application.**